loutus12/100-days-of-code/log.md

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.

-**Thoughts**: I did it, I did a piss poor job cocentrating on it, but I showed up and did it.
+**Thoughts**: I did it, I did a piss poor job concentrating on it, but I showed up and did it.